NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/react-dom-test-utils.md

   - unmount the react application
   - clean the DOM

-doing this inside every test would be not practible or fun, we can use Jest `beforeEach` and `afterEach` utilities to make it simpler
+Doing this inside every test would be not practical or fun, we can use Jest `beforeEach` and `afterEach` utilities to make it simpler:

 ```diff
   import React from 'react'